jayantasamaddar/quick-reference/aws/s3/README.md

 - The target logging bucket must also be in the same AWS region
 - The log format is at https://docs.aws.amazon.com/AmazonS3/latest/dev/LogFormat.html

-- Warning:
-  - NEVER EVER set your logging bucket to be the same as the bucket you are monitoring or we will end up triggering an infinite loop.
+> **Warning:** NEVER EVER set your logging bucket to be the same as the bucket you are monitoring or we will end up triggering an infinite loop.

 ---

-### Audit Logs: Setup Access Logs
+### Audit Logs: Setup Access Logs using Console

 - Select the S3 Bucket and click on the **`Properties`** Tab
 - Scroll down to the **`Server access logging`** section.
 Click **`Edit`**